ember-app-scheduler/ember-app-scheduler/README.md

 ### `whenRouteIdle`

-By deferring work until the route is idle, we delay rendering non-critical content of the page, or fetching non-critical data.
-To do this, you an import and use the `whenRouteIdle` function.
+By deferring work until the route is idle, we delay rendering non-critical content of the page or fetching non-critical data.
+To do this, you can import and use the `whenRouteIdle` function.
 This is useful for scenarios like rendering ads, scheduling tracking work, rendering of popup overlays etc.

-In most cases, the `whenRoutePainted` function is all you need to defer work.
+In most cases, the `whenRouteIdle` function is all you need to defer work, though `ember-app-scheduler` does expose other functions as described below.

 ```javascript
 import Route from '@ember/routing/route';